Create a MicroEJ Firmware From Scratch

 The audience for this document is Firmware engineers who want to understand how MicroEJ is integrated to a C Board Support Package.

-In addition, this tutorial should be of interest to all developers wishing to familiarize themselves with the low level components of a MicroEJ Firmware such as: MicroEJ Architecture, MicroEJ Platform, Low Level API and BSP connection.
+In addition, this training should be of interest to all developers wishing to familiarize themselves with the low level components of a MicroEJ Firmware such as: MicroEJ Architecture, MicroEJ Platform, Low Level API and BSP connection.

 Introduction